The Human Cost of Your Mother's Day Flowers

 All photos by Juan Arredondo.
 All names (apart from Beatriz Fuentes) have been changed to conceal identities

-Lorena never wanted to work in the cut flower industry.
-But when she gave birth to the first of two daughters at 19, she understood she needed the money.
-In the region of Colombia where Lorena has spent her entire life—known as the Bogota Savannah—cut flowers are king.
+Lorena never wanted to work in the cut-flower industry.
+But when she gave birth to the first of two daughters at the age of 19, she understood she needed the money.
+In the region of Colombia where Lorena has spent her entire life—known as the Bogotá Savanna—cut flowers are king.
 “There’s no other work, no other industry here,” she told me when I visited her this spring.
-As a single mother, Lorena had few alternatives but to enter the vast farms and factories, where she cut, trimmed, and arranged carnations, alstoemerias, and roses for export to flower-hungry US consumers.
+As a single mother, Lorena had few alternatives but to enter the vast farms and factories, where she cut, trimmed, and arranged carnations, alstroemerias, and roses for export to flower-hungry US consumers.

-Almost twenty years later, Lorena’s two daughters have managed to avoid working with flowers—one is a student, the other does missionary work—but Lorena still works in the same plantations, pulling a minimum wage salary of $333 per month.
+Almost 20 years later, Lorena’s two daughters have managed to avoid working with flowers—one is a student, and the other does missionary work—but Lorena still works in the same plantations, pulling a minimum-wage salary of $333 per month.
 Years of difficult and dangerous work have wracked Lorena’s body, leaving debilitating injuries in their wake.
 Lorena traded her youth and health to support her family.
 “I don’t want the same for my daughters,” she told me.

 In the high season between Valentine’s Day and the summer wedding season, work conditions deteriorate as companies cut corners and rush to get their flowers to market.
-During these months, women often times wake at three of four in the morning in order to finish chores and prepare meals for their families.
-By dawn, they are already at the plantation, where a workday can last 16, 18 or 20 hours.
+During these months, women oftentimes wake at three of four in the morning in order to finish chores and prepare meals for their families.
+By dawn, they are already at the plantation, where a workday can last from 16 to 20 hours.
 After a few hours of rest, the marathon starts over again.

-In early March, I traveled to Facatativa, Colombia, to meet Lorena, and others workers responsible for our Mother’s Day bouquets.
-Located an hour and a half outside Bogota, Facatativa is a sprawling, dusty city that sits in the heart of the Savannah.
+In early March, I traveled to Facatativá, Colombia, to meet Lorena and others workers responsible for our Mother’s Day bouquets.
+Located an hour and a half outside Bogotá, Facatativá is a sprawling, dusty city that sits in the heart of the Savanna.
 Thousands of acres of flower farms, blanketed under gray plastic tarps, stretch from the city’s borders like spider webs.

 When I met Lorena in front of her home, she was visibly nervous.
 If her employer found out that she’d spoken out against the industry, she said, there could be serious consequences.
-At just over five feet, Lorena has the petite build of a young girl.
+Just over five feet tall, Lorena has the petite build of a young girl.
 But her body, she laments, has been broken by countless hours of huddling over flower beds, trimming stem after stem.
 Years of cutting, bunching, and arranging bouquets in massive factories.
 She rattles off a list of injuries: tendonitis, carpal tunnel syndrome, a spinal column disability, a torn rotator cuff.
-Though the company provides minimal healthcare, Lorena has to fight to see a doctor.
+Though the company provides minimal health care, Lorena has to fight to see a doctor.
 “Every time I go they say there are people with more serious problems, and they push me to the back of the line.”

 Carlos, Alejandra, and their daughter at home